 Consumers and visitors to restaurants, retail stores, hotels, apartments, hospitals, and any type of building, have a right to expect that the property owner took steps to protect you.
 Whether the property owner is a for-profit company or a non-profit doesn’t matter.
 If you have the legal right to be on someone’s property, you have the right to expect the floors will be clear, the shelves will be secure, and the lighting will work.

-Arizona categorizes the people who are on the property of another in three different ways.
+Generally, Arizona categorizes the people who are on the property of another in three different ways.
 Your legal rights depend on how you are classified.
-Our Arizona premises liability attorneys work with you to confirm that you had a right to be on the property and that you deserve the highest level of protection the law allows for.
+Our Arizona premises liability attorney works with you to confirm that you had a right to be on the property and that you deserve the highest level of protection the law allows for.
 The three category types are:

 - Warning the invitee of any dangerous conditions that the owner was aware of or should have reasonably been aware of

 - Fixing and repairing any defects the owner knew about or should have known about The duty of care extends to the outside of the property as well as the inside.
 This means sidewalks should be shoveled in winter, and cracks in the parking lot should be fixed.

 - Licensee – A licensee is someone who has the right to be on the property but is not on the property to make a purchase.
 Examples include people who walk by the property on the way to another store or when someone is invited into someone’s home.
 Property owners owe a duty to make their property safe for licensees but they are only obligated to fix or warn about defects they actually have knowledge about.

 - Trespassers – Someone who trespasses on the property of another does not have the right to be on the property owner’s land.
 The property owner generally does not have a duty to protect the trespasser though exceptions may apply.

 Property owners also need to be aware that some property such as swimming pools may entice someone, especially children, onto their property.
 A failure to take necessary precautions, such as building a fence, can lead to liability if someone is injured, drowns, or dies.